 Plot the points on the graph based on the x- and y-coordinates provided.
 Then, find the slope of each line, so derived.
 Some problems contain x- and y-intercepts as well.

-This set of worksheets features linear equations.
+This set of printable worksheets features linear equations.
 Students are required to find the slopes by writing linear equations in slope-intercept form.